 Among Taiwan High Mountain Oolong teas, Cui Feng is a minor production site, yet it produces excellent quality tea.
-Unlike ordinary oolong tea, Cui Feng tea has a sweet aroma like honey.
-When tea is matured for some time, it gives intense sweet flavor like ripe mangoes or peaches.
+Unlike ordinary oolong tea, Cui Feng tea has a multi-layer of sweet floral aroma with an intense sweet flavor like ripe mangoes or peaches.

 Cui Feng tea plantation located at high altitude of around 1700m to 2100m.

 It is often mistaken for Li Shan, but it is different from Li Shan.
 It is located in the mountain range in central Taiwan, where Li Shan is located, but it is a peak located south of Nantou (南投).

 Cui Feng is a mountain with less fame, but it has been attracting attention among tea connoisseurs locally for a long time because it produces very high quality tea.
 Due to its relatively small production quantity, it is not as well-known as other Taiwan High Mountain oolong teas like Ali Shan or Li Shan.

 We purchase from the tea plantations located at the highest altitude area among the Cui Feng tea gardens.
 There are various grades of Cui Feng Oolong, depending on the altitude of the tea plantation, the timing of harvest, and the processing of the tea.
 We selected the higher grade of Cui Feng oolong, which has an unique sweet aroma of high mountain tea which reminiscent to nectar or honey.
 For Cui Feng oolong, if lower grade, the flavor is similar to Ali Shan (阿里山）or Shan Lin Xi （衫林溪）Oolong.